hhdjwdabsxsx/Pneumonia-Detection-using-Deep-Learning/Readme_Pneumonia Detection.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for improvements or bug fixes.

-## 📄 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 🙌 Acknowledgements
 - **Dataset:** Chest X-ray data sourced from publicly available medical repositories.
 - **Frameworks:** TensorFlow and Keras for building and training the model.